-As can be expected in one of the most biologically diverse countries on the planet, Colombia has beautiful forest locations for photoshoots.
-On this June afternoon, the conditions were just right: sun dappling through the trees, good water-level and temperature not too cold.
-Perfect for a romantic scene.
+As expected for one of the most biologically diverse countries on the planet, Colombia has lush locations for photoshoots.
+On this June afternoon deep in a forest, conditions were perfect: dappling sun through breezy trees, good water-level and temperature not too cold.
+And not a crocodile in sight.

-The team and I had walked twenty minutes along a muddy track with equipment, and I was yet to hear complaints.
+Laden with equipment, the team and I had walked twenty minutes along a muddy track, of which I had not warned them.
 I was in luck.
 Nobody moaned to the mean photographer for the surprise trek.

-Once settled beside the stream, Valeria (the makeup artist) got to work with Carol (the model) whilst I scouted the shady river and lined up the shots.
-This was easy, as I had been there before and already knew the best locations.
+Once settled beside the stream, Valeria, the makeup artist, got to work with the model, Carol.
+I scouted the shady river and lined up the shots.
+This was easy, as I had been there before and had visualised the best locations.
 Prior reconnaissance is a boon to all and makes you look like you know what you’re doing.

 Eventually, the make-up was done, and Carol looked fantastic.
 The hat added a great finish to the look.
-“Jump in then,” I said (in Spanish (my version of Spanish)).
+“Jump in then,” I said in my version of Spanish which was soon translated and understood.
 The scene merged before our eyes in all its splendour, ready to be captured.
-I jumped in too and sat, water up to my waist.
+I jumped in and sat down waist-deep, barking bad Spanglish grammar.

-Knee-deep beside me, Eduardo stood holding the Godox flash, and I hoped the mosquitos wouldn’t make him drop it into the water.
-Perhaps I should’ve give him a good spray-down with repellent beforehand, I thought.
+Knee-deep beside me, Eduardo stood holding the flash, and I hoped the nagging mosquitos wouldn’t make him drop it into the water.
+Perhaps I should’ve sprayed him down with repellent beforehand, I thought.

-Later in Photoshop, I noticed how many mosquito bites were on Carolina’s thighs.
+Later on the computer, I counted the mosquito on Carol’s thighs.
+I was impressed.
 She didn’t complain at all, which is all part of the professionalism of a good model.
-Still, repellent is a good idea.
-Yes, there’s a spot cleaning tool on Photoshop, but let’s not be mean here, okay.
+There’s a ‘spot-cleaning’ tool on Photoshop, but next time I’ll pack the repellent.